exo-addons/cloud-drive-extension/README.md

 ./addon install exo-cloud-drive
 ```

-If want install latest development milestone use "--unstable" key with the _addon_ tool.
+If want install latest development milestone (beta or RC) use "--unstable" option with the _addon_ tool.
+To install current development version (daily build from our CI) use "--snapshots" option.

 Users of base Platform 4.0 need [download](http://sourceforge.net/projects/exo/files/Addons/Cloud%20Drive/) the add-on bundle and extract it to `extensions` subfolder in the Platform folder.